tmpfs/linkdown/lib/linkdown.md

 * `format: --format=[fmt]`: Validator output format.
 * `jar: --jar=[file]`: Path to the validator jar file.
-* `--errors-only`: Proxied to the validator.
+* `--errors-only`: Warnings and info messages are not reported.

-This command will fetch all pages ending with `.htm` and `.html`; URLs with no file extension are assumed to be directories serving HTML pages.
+This command will fetch all pages ending with the `.htm`, `.html`, `.xhtml` and `.xht` extensions; URLs with no file extension are assumed to be directories serving (X)HTML pages.
 Each downloaded file is written to a temporary file and passed to the validator.

+To use this command you must have java(1) installed (version 8 is recommended) and specify the path to the nu validator jar by setting `--jar` or the environment variable `NU_VALIDATOR_JAR`.

+If the server responds with a MIME type other than `text/html` or `application/xhtml+xml` validation is skipped and a warning is printed.

-When no `--format` option is given the output format is set to JSON, the response document is parsed and printed to the screen.
+Without the `--format` option the format is set to `json`; the response document is parsed and printed to stderr.

 When the `--format` option is given the raw validator output is printed to stdout, the first line is the remote URL, followed by the validator output followed by a newline.